-The FBI kept Lennon under constant surveillance in the U.S. for a number of years, tapping his phone, watching his apartment, and following him wherever he went.
+The FBI kept Lennon under surveillance in the US for a number of years, tapping his phone, watching his apartment, and following him wherever he went.
 His FBI file was nearly three hundred pages long.
-It is amazing to me that with all of the media attention given to the sad anniversary of Lennon’s death, the press has failed to mention that the FBI still refuses to release 10 pages of secret files it keeps on the rock star - claiming those files are a matter of “national security.”
+It is amazing to me that with all of the media attention given to the anniversary of Lennon’s death, the press has failed to mention that the FBI still refuses to release 10 pages of secret files it keeps on the rocker, claiming those files are a matter of “national security.”

 While I could write a book on how the life and works of John Lennon influenced me, I’ll offer just one more anecdote.
-I was working at the offices of the L.A.
-WEEKLY newspaper as a production artist and designer when the paper got the news of Lennon’s murder on December 8th, 1980.
+I was working at the offices of the LA WEEKLY newspaper as a production artist and designer when the paper got the news of Lennon’s murder on December 8th, 1980.
 Most of the staff went into shock, especially those old enough to have been raised on Beatles music.

-The day before Lennon’s slaying there was another death in the rock ‘n roll family, when Darby Crash committed suicide.
-Crash was the outrageous front man for the Germs, one of L.A.’s first and most notorious punk bands, and his death also hit me like a ton of bricks.
-I had been deeply involved in L.A.’s punk scene since it raised its ugly head in 1977, and Crash’s demise was evidence that punk was indeed imploding.
+The day before Lennon’s slaying there was another death in the rock ‘n roll family, Darby Crash committed suicide.
+Crash was the outrageous front man for the Germs, one of LA’s first and most notorious punk bands, and his death also hit me like a ton of bricks.
+I had been deeply involved in LA’s punk scene since it raised its ugly head in 1977, and Crash’s demise was evidence that punk was indeed imploding.
 It was certainly true that Lennon’s death represented the “death of an era,” but Crash’s death represented a stillborn era.